MelchiorDahrk/Red-Wisdom/ReadMe.md

 01 HD Textures - High resolution textures
 02 MWSE Add-Ons - Includes the mod's metadata file, interops for The Achievement Framework, Skyrim Style Quest Notifications, and Tooltips Complete

+Playing the mod:
+To start the quest, talk to Borwen at The Covenant in Tel Mora about an inscribed guar hide she's selling.

 Compatibility:
 This mod is compatible with both OpenMW and Vanilla + MWSE.